A lot of businesses are starting to take their content marketing campaigns seriously.

 Let’s stick with the topic of carpet and wood flooring that was mentioned above.

-Actionable content tends to do well when it comes to content marketing, so I might just try and input the phrase ‘”how to” carpet.’
+Actionable content tends to do well when it comes to digital marketing, so I might just try and input the phrase ‘”how to” carpet.’

 The commas ensure that a lot of “how to” information is returned.